dealingwith/daniel-industries/_writings/spiritual-conflict-in-the-everyday.md

 ---
-title: "Spiritual Conflict in the Everyday"
+title: "Spiritual Conflict in the Everyday: Honesty, Power, Suburbia, and Death"
 category: Nonfiction
 subcategory: Christian
 layout: writing-page
 pubdate: "2004"
 excerpt: "Honesty, Power, Suburbia, and Death"
 ---

-Spiritual Conflict In The Everyday:
-Honesty, Power, Suburbia, and Death

 We rail against suburbia, but it is not the enemy: it is only our version of the enemy.
 And enemy is not even the right word for it, this unseen power we feel over and around us, pushing us from behind into the crowd, or a dark pit, the fall and the feel of the bottom we know and dread.